-By virtue of the authority in paragraph 2(1) the patron will not be required to withhold employees' tax from tips paid to recipients.
-A patron is furthermore not required to include the tips paid in the leviable amount for SDL purposes or to make or withhold any contribution in respect of UIF.
+A patron will not be required to withhold employees' tax from tips paid to a recipient.
+The patron is furthermore not required to include the tips paid in the leviable amount for SDL purposes or to make or withhold any contribution for UIF.